-In addition to asset location, an asset monitoring system might also track an asset’s name, type, usage, engine hours, maintenance schedule, or other information, and may send alerts to managers when anything goes amiss.
+In addition to asset location, an asset tracking system might also track an asset's name, type, usage, engine hours, maintenance schedule, or other information, and may send alerts to managers when anything goes amiss.

-Here, you’ll learn more about the benefits to asset monitoring, the hardware and software options available for it, which companies are the best, and how much it all costs.
+Here, you'll learn more about the benefits to asset monitoring, the hardware and software options available for it, which companies are the best, and how much it all costs.
+To cut to the chase and compare asset tracking prices now, use our easy 1-minute comparison form.

 What Are the Benefits of Asset Monitoring?